tensorflow/cloud/src/python/tensorflow_cloud/core/README.md

 By default, we will use local docker daemon for building and publishing docker images to Google container registry.
 Images are published to `gcr.io/your-gcp-project-id`.
-If you specify `docker_image_bucket_name`, then we will use [Google Cloud build](https://cloud.google.com/cloud-build) to build and publish docker images.
+If you specify `docker_config.image_build_bucket`, then we will use [Google Cloud build](https://cloud.google.com/cloud-build) to build and publish docker images.

 We use [Google AI platform](https://cloud.google.com/ai-platform/) for deploying docker images on GCP.